 In 1959, Michael Ilitch and his wife, Marian, opened the first Little Caesars restaurant in Garden City, Michigan, fifteen miles west of Detroit.
 Encouraged by their success, the couple opened a second restaurant two years later, and soon Little Caesar's Pizza was a household name in the Detroit area.
-Biographical material provided by the company claims that Ilitch "thinks pizza," and that when he designed the Little Caesars conveyer oven, the company was able to serve hot pizza faster than anyone else in the industry.
+Biographical material provided by the company claims that Ilitch "thinks pizza," and that when he designed the Little Caesars conveyor oven, the company was able to serve hot pizza faster than anyone else in the industry.

 Source: More Top Secret Recipes by Todd Wilbur.